 Symptoms of Asthma

-Symptoms vary from individual to individuals, and can range from mild to severe.
+Symptoms vary from individual to individual and can range from mild to severe.
 Some will have only occasional, mild symptoms, while others will have almost constant symptoms with severe, sometimes life-threatening flare-ups.

 The following are six of the common symptoms of asthma.
 These occur because the airways became inflamed and narrowed, blocking the normal flow of air.

-In exercise induced asthma, wheezing will typically start during or after exercise, and in nocturnal asthma it will be experienced during night.
+In exercise-induced asthma, wheezing will typically start during or after exercise, and in nocturnal asthma, it will be experienced during the night.

 ResourcesMerck Manuals (Asthma)WebMD (What Is Cough-Variant Asthma?)Merck Manuals (Asthma in Children)Sleep Foundation (Asthma and Sleep)

 Occupational asthma can be developed when irritants are inhaled on the job.
 Jobs at risk include construction, painting and farming.